PredixDev/px-box-design/README.md

-# Box
+# px-box-design

-The Box module simply boxes off content.
+The px-box-design module simply boxes off content.
 This module is a fork of the [inuitcss Box module](https://github.com/inuitcss/objects.box).

 ## Dependencies